w3c/trace-context/spec/50-privacy.md

 ## Other risks

-In implementations where headers `traceparent` and `tracestate` used as response headers - information exposure to the cross-origin call may occur.
+In implementations where headers traceparent and tracestate are included in responses, these values may inadvertently be passed to cross-origin callers.
-Implementation should ensure caller or limit header data to non-sensitive information.
+Implementations should ensure that they only include these response headers when responding to systems that participated in the trace.